14 Data Cleaning

 Note

-Having your time component concatenated to the beginning or end of a variable name, rather than embedded into your variable name (as it is in Figure 14.12), makes this back and forth restructuring process much easier to do in statistical programs.
+If working with longitudinal data, concatenating the time component to the beginning or end of a variable name (as it is in Figure 14.10), rather than embedding it into your variable name, makes this back and forth restructuring process much easier to do in statistical programs.

 A comparison of long and wide format